 I Already Wrote About Kefir And How, In Many Ways, It’s Better Than Yogurt…So Why The Yogurt Post?

-Besides the fact that I needed a dog safe food that starts with Y, I totally understand why not every dog owner would want to go through the process of making kefir for their dogs.
+Besides the fact that I needed a dog safe food that starts with Y, I understand why not every dog owner would want to go through the process of making kefir for their dogs.
 Most people are much more open to the idea of feeding yogurt verses fermenting milk in their own kitchen.
 It may not be the powerhouse of a probiotic that kefir is, but is yogurt still beneficial?

 The Benefits Of Giving Dogs Yogurt